What to Include on a Digital Business Card

 Save to Contacts

 A digital business card should allow recipients to save your details directly to their phone without manual copying.
+This single step often determines whether follow-up happens at all.

 Optional Sections That Add Value